eosnetworkfoundation/grant-framework/applications/eos-cryptography-proposal.md

 | 0d. | Running it | We deployed on the [Jungle 3 and CryptoKylin testnets](https://github.com/ZeroPass/eosio.ck/blob/master/README.md#testnet=). |
 | 1. | EOSIO SDK library | Open-sourcing RSA PKCS v1.5 signature verification algorithm and the Keccak hash algorithms: SHA3-256, SHA3-512, SHAKE-128 and SHAKE-256 found in the [EOSIO Cryptography Kits](https://github.com/ZeroPass/eosio.ck) |

-We built, optimized, tested and deployed on the testnet to make it the fastest wasm RSA implementation in eosio.
+Our team built, optimized, tested and deployed on the testnet to make it the fastest wasm RSA implementation in eosio.
 For example, it can verify RSA 4096 bit keys consistently under 10ms (3ms on average, much faster for the more standard  RSA 2048 bit).

 We want to charge 20k$ to open source it (MIT license).
 That will also allow us to commit to work on the next items, even when delivery itself isn’t guaranteed because of unknown unknowns and EOSVM  limits that might turn multiple taken approaches into a no-go.